astec-stfc/simba/docs/source/loading-a-lattice.rst

 Loading in a Lattice File
 =========================

-:ref:`Getting started <getting-started>` demonstrated how to create a :mod:`NALA` lattice in :mod:`python`.
+:ref:`Getting started <getting-started>` demonstrated how to create a `NALA <https://github.com/astec-stfc/nala/>`_ lattice in :mod:`python`.
-This page will describe how to generate a :mod:`SIMBA` instance based on pre-existing :mod:`NALA` element and lattice definitions.
+This page will describe how to generate a :mod:`SIMBA` instance based on pre-existing `NALA <https://github.com/astec-stfc/nala/>`_ element and lattice definitions.

 .. _setup-from-file: